5 Situations Where You Need Pre-Settlement Funding

 2. Your Savings are Low

 Financial experts usually recommend having several months of income tucked away in an emergency fund.
 If you fall on hard times, you’re then able to turn to your savings account to cover bills and other financial needs.
 But, not everyone has the means to build up a large “just-in-case” fund.
-You might have just started your career or recently had a major life change (aside from the accident) that depleted your fund.
-It might also be the case that you started out with sufficient savings, only to see the amount dwindle as your case drags on.

 3. Insurance Isn’t Enough

 Medical insurance is meant to protect you in the case of illness or injury.
-But, some insurance policies are better than others.
-You might have found out too late that your policy has super high deductible or won’t cover a specific treatment or medication or that it expects you to contribute a hefty co-insurance or deductible.
-Medical funding is a type of pre-settlement funding that pays your medical provider in the event of an accident.
-If you qualify for the funding, it goes directly to your doctor to cover your treatment and other medical needs.
+But, some insurance policies aren’t as effective as they should.
+You might have found out too late that your policy has a super high deductible or won’t cover a specific treatment or medication or that it expects you to contribute a hefty co-insurance or deductible

 4. You Can’t Get a Bank Loan

 A personal loan may be helpful if you need money, but not everyone qualifies for one.
 Plus, the process of getting a loan takes some time and you have to pay it back, with interest, even if you don’t win your case.
-Cherokee’s pre-settlement and medical funding are not pre-settlement loans which makes it easier on both those needing cash for day to day life needs but can’t qualify for a bank loan.
+GAIN’s pre-settlement and medical funding are not pre-settlement loans which makes it easier on both those needing cash for day to day life needs but can’t qualify for a bank loan.

 5. The Insurance Company is Pressuring You to Settle